JackDanger/faces101/README.md

 ## Wednesday

-b.
-The DOM: classes and ids and inline styles
+> The DOM: classes and ids and inline styles

 Primary concepts: